Summarist.ai

 After Launch & Impact

-• Implemented durable background job processing with real-time client-side progress updates
+• Built durable background processing with Inngest and realtime progress updates

 Future Plans

-• Support additional file formats (DOCX, TXT, EPUB)
+• Support more file formats such as DOCX, TXT, and EPUB

-• Add summary search and filtering in the Vault
+• Add search, filters, and tags in the Vault

-• Create a public API for third-party integrations
+• Build a public API for third-party integrations

 Shree Krishna, Bhagavad Gita